Skip to main content

 • To raise the profile of Cardiff University research.

-• To improve opportunities for authors to have their work published.
+• To improve opportunities for authors to have their work disseminated to a wider audience

 • To enable consistent displays of bibliometric measures associated with research outputs such as citation counts and article impact factors.